timluu/javascript-coding-challenge/README.md

 - I assume that a user's page has an initial navigation that allows someone to choose which photos/albums they want to view.
 - I assume that a user will want to return to the album page from the photos page.
 - I assume that the albums don't need a thumbnail photo, but the photos do.
+- I assume that for this version, we will not take into consideration when a user hits the refresh button on the browser (under the assumption that the user will be navigating the site only through the links/buttons presented).
+As such, the need to persist local storage will not be required for this challenge.